 Square One Resources Limited (“Square One”) is committed to protecting and respecting your privacy.

 This policy sets out the basis on which your personal data will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how it will be treated by us.

-For the purpose of the General Data Protection Regulations (the “Regulations”) the data controller is: Square One Resources Limited (company registration number 03110911) of 6 Devonshire Square, London, EC2M 4YE.
+For the purpose of the General Data Protection Regulations (the “Regulations”) the data controller is: Square One Resources Limited (company registration number 03110911) of Square One Resources, Mindspace, 9 Appold Street, EC2A 2AP.

-Square One are not required by the GDPR to have a Data Protection Officer, however, for any queries relating to your data, please direct your queries to Paul Savill, CFO, who will be able to deal with your query, or redirect to the appropriate person in Square One’s Data Protection team.
-Both Paul and the Team are contactable through the dedicated email address: firstname.lastname@example.org (or if you are an employee – just walk over or give us a call!).
+Square One are not required by the GDPR to have a Data Protection Officer, however, for any queries relating to your data, please direct your queries to Square One’s Data Protection team.
+The team are contactable through the dedicated email address: email@example.com (or if you are an employee – just walk over or give us a call!).